realbakari/website/content/lec/poster_guidelines.md

     toc: yes
 ---

 This page contains general guidelines on how to make a scientific poster.
 You should always check the standards and requirements for the specific conference, site or session where you will be presenting.
-For something entirely different, watch this video on a novel approach to scientific posters.
-I'm not entirely sold on it, it just came out in March 19. https://www.youtube.com/watch?v=1RwJbhkCA58&feature=youtu.be .
-Want to try it out entirely in R?
-Here's the github repo with the `posterdown` package. https://github.com/GerkeLab/betterposter

 Otherwise to create a tried and true standard research poster see below.